nmshd/documentation/_docs_integrate/30-connector-sdks.md

 permalink: /integrate/connector-sdks
 ---

-So far, there is only one TypeScript / JavaScript SDK publicly available for the Connector.
-We've developed a first TypeScript SDK for accessing the Connector's Rest API.
+## TypeScript SDK

-# TypeScript SDK
+There is an SDK written in TypeScript you can use to communicate with your Connector from your TypeScript/JavaScript application.
+It is avaliable on [npmjs](https://www.npmjs.com/package/@nmshd/connector-sdk).

-## Installation
+### Installation

 ```bash
 npm i @nmshd/connector-sdk
 ```

-## Usage
+### Usage

 1. Initialize the `ConnectorClient`